Updated guide

 Install

-The current official installation path depends on the platform
+The current official installation path changed

 Practice